Select Your Location

 Eligibility and Team Composition

-• Teams must consist of two to four members, at least 50% of the team must be first year full-time MBA students, and the other 50% can be second-year MBA students and other graduate students from the university.
+Teams must consist of two to four members; at least 50% of the team must be first year full-time MBA students, and the other 50% can be second-year MBA students and other graduate students from the university.
+The team must appoint a team captain responsible for team organization and communications with competition organizer, mentors, and judges.

 Deliverables

-• Financial Objective: Investments must provide compelling financial upside.
+Investments must provide compelling financial upside.

 Required Elements

-• Investment thesis, price target, including expected total return, relevant timeframe and valuation methodology
+• Investment thesis, price target, including expected total return, relevant time frame and valuation methodology

 • Financial statements and forecasts